Master-of-Bytes/mech-hivemind/README.md

 # mech-hivemind
-Discord bot that pulls information from Opensea.io for the Mech NFT collection
+Discord bot that pulls information from Opensea.io for the Mech NFT collection.